HVM Racing: Beginning of the Keith Wiggins era

 Before the 2000 season started, Bettenhausen, his wife and two business associates were killed in a plane crash on their way home from vacation in Florida.
 The team was renamed Herdez Competition as Michel Jourdain Jr. came aboard with Wiggins taking over as co-owner and managing director.
-Two uncompetitive seasons followed and Mario Dominguez was brought into the team in 2002.
+Two uncompetitive seasons followed and Mario Domínguez was brought into the team in 2002.
 A fortunate victory came at Surfers Paradise in a water-logged event, as Dominguez started last and failed to pass a single car on track but benefited from pit strategy.

 The win boosted his confidence and the team recorded a 1-2 result at Miami, Dominguez leading Roberto Moreno, was the highlight of a much-improved 2003 season, finishing fifth in the championship.
 Ryan Hunter-Reay came into the team in 2004 and led all 250 laps at The Milwaukee Mile from the pole position.
 Herdez sponsorship faded at the end of the year and for 2005, with the team now called HVM, Wiggins was forced to take on pay-drivers Björn Wirdheim and Ronnie Bremer.
 Despite Wirdheim's impressive performances in the 2003 International Formula 3000 season, his subsequent championship title, and Jaguar F1 testing experience, he failed to regularly beat Bremer during the season.
 Both of their funds dried up, however, before the end of the season and several other drivers had chances in the team's two cars.

 Cedric the Entertainer became a co-owner late in the season and added a celebrity presence to the field.
 The cars that year ran a distinctive gunmetal gray livery with Cedric's A Bird and A Bear entertainment company on the sidepods.
 Nelson Philippe won in Australia and the team recorded their best season with a fourth place in the championship by Philippe.